The differences in emphysema stages can mean a lot.

 When it comes to measuring quality of life, the BODE System is preferred which collects metrics such as body mass index, airflow limitation (PFTs), breathlessness and exercise capacity through a six-minute walk test.

 What Do Emphysema Stages Mean for Me?

 In any illness, every individual is different regarding the expression of their symptoms.
 Genetics, weight, diet and exercise can be large influencers on quality of life and life expectancy.
 This means that regardless of which of the emphysema stages you may find yourself, the capacity to change your life—and lifespan—through personal lifestyle changes is entirely within your hands.
 If you’re currently smoking and don’t know where to start, start with quitting.

 Although an emphysema diagnosis can seem insurmountable, the first step to living a longer life is finding a treatment that addresses the disease head-on.
 Changing one’s diet and consistently exercising are among the best lifestyle changes one can do aside from quitting smoking.
-However, if you’re looking to address emphysema directly, it may be time to consider stem cell therapy.
-Rather than only addressing the symptoms of lung disease, stem cell therapy directly affects disease progression and can improve quality of life and pulmonary function.
+However, if you’re looking to address emphysema directly, it may be time to consider cellular therapy.
+Rather than only addressing the symptoms of lung disease, cellular therapy directly affects disease progression and can improve quality of life and pulmonary function.
 For people with lung disease, a change in quality of life could mean the difference between struggling to walk to the mailbox and riding a bike.

 Interested in our article on Emphysema Stages: What Your Numbers Mean?
 Share your thoughts and comments below.